-been variously estimated from 600 to 800.
+It was under such circumstances that the memorable convention came together in the big Carmen's Auditorium.
+The number of delegates has been variously estimated from 600 to 800.
 They represented at least 600,000 workers, members of all sorts of agricultural and industrial organizations.
-High international officials of the unthe labor representation coming from local unions and central labor councils.
+High international officials of the unions were conspicuous by their absence, most of the labor representation coming from local unions and central labor councils.
 From the beginning it was manifest that the delegation, disillusioned by the Cleveland failure, was determined that a real start should be made towards the foundation of a genuine federated labor party, to which all working class political and industrial groups might affiliate.

-The First Day
+The First Day.

 In this situation the cue was for the Farmer-Labor Party leaders, despite the rank and file character of the Convention, to place themselves boldly at the head of the movement by forming immediately the all-inclusive federated party, and by launching a militant campaign to win affiliations for it.
 Although the big unions were not represented, the delegation was heavy enough to guarantee the success of such a drive.
 Had they done this at least 95% of the delegates would have acclaimed and followed their leadership enthusiastically.
 But they failed to rise to the occasion.
-The Cook County (Illinois) group, entirely dominated by John Fitzpatrick, simply could not reconcile themselves to a rank and file struggle to establish the labor party, and particularly not as that struggle would have to be fought out shoulder to shoulder with the revolutionary Workers' Party.
+The Cook County (Illinois) group, entirely dominated by John Fitzpatrick, simply could not reconcile themselves to a rank and file struggle to establish the labor party, and particularly not as that struggle would have to be fought out shoulder to shoulder with the revolutionary Workers Party.
 They had no constructive policy, but quibbled, hemmed and hawed about, hesitant and undecided.
-The only thing they were sure of was, that under the circumstances they could not go along profitably in a combination including the Workers' Party, although they themselves had invited that organization to the Convention.
-The result of their idea would be to detach the one group which, as experience had shown, was willing to fight for York, moved as an amendment a resolution ena federated party.
+The only thing they were sure of was that under the circumstances they could not go along profitably in a combination including the Workers Party, although they themselves had invited that organization to the Convention.
+The result of their idea would be to detach the one group which, as experience has shown, was willing to fight for a federated party.

-Manouvers to oust the Workers' Party began on the first day of the Convention.
-Departing from the original call sent out (which provided simply that all the organizations were to sit into a general convention of the F.-L. P.), the national leaders of the F.-L. P. proposed that first their organization would hold its convention, after which the invited unaffiliated organizations would be asked to attend, not a general convention as originally proposed, but merely a confer-
+Manoeuvers to oust the Workers Party began on

-It was under such circumstances that the mem- of delegates to the F.-L. P. Convention, July 3rd. orable convention came together in the big Car- Fearing that an attempt would be made to dismen's Auditorium.
-The number of delegates has criminate against them and to isolate them at that stage, the W. P. on July 2nd, wrote a letter to the F.-L. P. National Committee, proposing that no delegates be seated at the F.-L. P. Convention except those coming from regularly affiliions were conspicuous by their absence, most of ated, per-capita-paying organizations.
-This the F.-L. P. National Committee definitely agreed to do.
-But to the great surprise of the W. P., on July 3rd, the F.-L. P. proposed that all delegates, unaffiliated as well as affiliated, be seated, with the exception of those coming from national organizations.
-The effect of this was to practically isolate the W. P., so the latter appealed to the Convention against such discrimination and asked that they be seated also.
+the first day of the Convention.
+Departing from the original call sent out (which provided simply that all organizations were to sit into a general convention of the FLP), the national leaders of the FLP proposed that first their organization would hold its convention, after which the invited unaffiliated organizations would be asked to attend, not a general convention as originally proposed, but merely a conference.
+The first difficulty arose over the seating of the delegates to the FLP Convention, July 3rd.
+Fearing that an attempt would be made to discriminate against them and to isolate them at that stage, the WP on July 2nd wrote a letter to the FLP National Committee, proposing that no delegates be seated at the FLP Convention except those coming from regularly affiliated, per-capita-paying organizations.
+This the FLP National Committee definitely agreed to do.
+But to the great surprise of the WP, on July 3rd the FLP proposed that all delegates, unaffiliated as well as affiliated, be seated, with the exception of those coming from national organizations.
+The effect of this was to practically isolate the WP, so the latter appealed to the Convention against such discrimination and asked that they be seated also.
 This was done by an almost unanimous vote.
-The F.-L. P. national leaders lost tremendously in prestige by this incident.
+The FLP national leaders lost tremendously in prestige by this incident.